 The standard recommendation of a full clean for a Ductless Heat Pump System is between 12 an 18 months.
 However, this can vary depending on the amount of use and the amount and type of air pollution in your area.
-We have seen heat pumps that have been used for 3 years that still don’t require a clean, and we’ve seen systems that are desperate for cleaning after just 10 months!
+We have seen heat pumps that have been used for 2 years that still don’t require a clean (though this doesn’t happen too often!), and we’ve seen systems that are desperate for cleaning after just 3 months!

-HOW TO CHECK IF IT NEEDS A DEEP CLEAN:
+HOW TO CHECK IF MY HEAT PUMP NEEDS CLEANING:

 You can also open the cover to the Head Unit and remove the filters.
 Look at the coil (the metal unit with lots of thin blades/veins) to see if it has dust, particles or mold in-between the blades.
 This will decrease the efficiency and safety/air quality of the machine.

 A full clean will keep your machine running at its top efficiency, save you money on power, eliminates mold and inhibits future mold build up.
 If the head unit is left uncleaned for too long and starts to develop mold, this will be distributed around your home in the air by the fan.